Iankiburio/personal-expense-tracker/README.md

 ## Personal Expense Tracker

 ### Introduction
 The Expense Tracker is a Python program that allows users to track their expenses.
 It utilizes the Peewee library for database management and provides a command-line interface for users to interact with the application.
-The program allows users to add users and categories, add expenses, view all expenses, get the total expenses, modify category and expense data for a user, and delete users and their associated data.
+The program allows users to add usernames and categories, add expenses, view all expenses, get the total expenses, modify category and expense data for a user, and delete users and their associated data.

 ### Dependencies
 In order to run the Expense Tracker code, you will need to install the following dependencies: